tmg-pub/tfrapp/README.md

 ### 1. Upload to the server.
 Upload the contents of the app to the server minus any private files (beginning with dots).

-Make sure the folders named "private" and "logs" have strict permissions on the server, to prevent anything outside from reading the contents.
-They include an .htaccess file to deny the web, but there are other things that may creep in there.
+Make sure the folders named "private" and "logs" have strict permissions on the server to prevent anything outside from reading the contents.
+They include an .htaccess file to deny the public web, but there are other things that may creep in there.
 The logs file can contain private IDs.

 ### 2. Configure the application.
 `private/config.yaml` holds most of your configuration.
 See `config.yaml.example` for an example script.

 You should also set up the .htaccess file in the root, see `example.htaccess` and follow the instructions inside.